0xmons/0xmons-blog/contents/azathoth.md

 (Thanks to [@ecsypz](https://twitter.com/ecsypz) for the token design.)

-XMON has an adjustable dev fee on transfer.
+~~XMON has an adjustable dev fee on transfer.
 It can be set from 0% to 10%, and it is currently set to 1%.
-Thus, when buying on Uniswap, you will need to set slippage above 1% to avoid errors.
+Thus, when buying on Uniswap, you will need to set slippage above 1% to avoid errors.~~

+The XMON fee is now set to 0%.
+It trades like any other ERC-20.

 **Note that XMON is not a governance token.
 It is only used as a utility token for the 0xmons NFT platform.**